tcltk/tcllib/modules/snit/README.txt

 Changes in V0.98
 --------------------------------------------------------------------

-* Committed a number of optimizations provided by Jeff Hobbs.
+* Added a number of speed optimizations provided by Jeff Hobbs.
+  (Thanks, Jeff!)

 * Returned to the name "Snit's Not Incr Tcl".

+* Fixed SourceForge Tcllib Bug 1161779; it's no longer an error if the destructor is defined before the constructor.

 Changes in V0.97
 --------------------------------------------------------------------